Machuge27/Java-Apks/README.md

 - Provide advanced statistics for the team and individual players.
 - Improve the UI design with CSS for a more professional look.

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-## Acknowledgments
-- **JavaFX**: For providing the tools to create a modern UI.
-- **Mutai Hillary**: For authoring and developing the project.

----

-Feel free to customize the file to suit your project specifics!